-The evolution of SEO has brought about a paradigm shift in tactics, technologies and practices that businesses and marketers all over the world are adopting in order to remain one step ahead of the competition.
+The evolution of SEO has brought about a paradigm shift in tactics, technologies, and practices that businesses and marketers all over the world are adopting in order to remain one step ahead of the competition.

-It is an ever-evolving industry and the year 2016 witnessed some key changes in industry trends.
-From an SEO point of view, 2016 has been a rollercoaster ride – from highly impactful algorithm updates like the Penguin roll-out, local search results, video content, paid ads, voice search, the obligation of having a mobile-optimized website and the advent of AMPs (Accelerated Mobile Pages for better UX).
-What is important to note is the fact that these trends are still in nascent stages so we can expect them to keep having an impact in the near future, too.
+It is an ever-evolving industry and 2016 witnessed some key changes in industry trends.
+From an SEO point of view, 2016 has been a rollercoaster ride – from highly impactful algorithm updates like the Penguin roll-out, local search results, video content, paid ads, voice search, to the obligation of having a mobile-optimized website and the advent of AMPs (Accelerated Mobile Pages for better UX).
+What is important to note is the fact that these trends are still in nascent stages, so we can expect them to keep having an impact in the near future, too.

 Here are the key trends and factors to keep an eye on in 2017: